dherik/ddd-golang-project/README.md

 - `launch.json` file for Visual Studio Code already configured for debugging the application
 - Short names for Go packages.
 - Use of dependency injection pattern.
+- Domain models totally independent from other layers, not being reused on persistence (database) or application (API) layers

 What is coming next?
 See the [project backlog](https://github.com/users/dherik/projects/1/views/1?layout=board).